-DISCRIMINATION/ TITLE IX SEXUAL HARASSMENT AFFECTING STAFF - CASD POLICY 104 Authority
+DISCRIMINATION/TITLE IX SEXUAL HARASSMENT AFFECTING STUDENTS - CASD POLICY 103

+Authority

-The Board declares it to be the policy of this district to provide to all persons equal access to all categories of employment in this district, regardless of race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, genetic information, pregnancy or handicap/disability.
-The district shall make reasonable accommodations for identified physical and mental impairments that constitute disabilities, consistent with the requirements of federal and state laws and regulations.
+The Board declares it to be the policy of this district to provide an equal opportunity for all students to achieve their maximum potential through the programs and activities offered in the schools without discrimination on the basis of race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, pregnancy, or handicap/disability.

 The Board also declares it to be the policy of this district to comply with federal law and regulations under Title IX prohibiting sexual harassment, which is a form of unlawful discrimination on the basis of sex.
 Such discrimination shall be referred to throughout this policy as Title IX sexual harassment.
 Inquiries regarding the application of Title IX to the district may be referred to the Title IX Coordinator, to the Assistant Secretary for Civil Rights of the U.S. Department of Education, or both.
-This policy prohibits individuals from knowingly making false statements or knowingly submitting false information during the Title IX complaint and/or grievance process.
-Any employee found to have violated this prohibition may be subject to discipline, up to and including dismissal.